Editorial standards

 Accuracy

-Every published figure is either sourced to an official government authority and recorded with its date, or it is a market-variable input you enter yourself with a clearly labelled default.
-We never assert a real-world figure we cannot confirm against an official source.
+Where a calculator depends on an external rate, figure or dataset, that value is sourced to the authority responsible for it and recorded with its date, or it is a market-variable input you enter yourself with a clearly labelled default.
+We never assert a real-world figure we cannot confirm against a primary source.

-If a figure cannot be confirmed, we either keep it as an editable field with a note to check the current figure with the authority, or we hold the page rather than publish a guess.
+If a figure cannot be confirmed, we either keep it as a clearly labelled, editable field with a note to check the current figure with the authority, or we hold the page rather than publish a guess.
 "We do not know yet" is an acceptable, honest answer; a confident wrong number is not.

 Original work